stripe/stripe-apps/docs/ui-extensions/README.md

 $ stripe-preview tailor generate view
 ```

+Follow the wizard in the CLI.
+The most important question you'll need to answer is where your view will appear in the Dashboard.
+Currently we only support `EmbedView`s, or UI extension views that are embedded on a Stripe object detail page.

+`stripe.dashboard.customer.main`
+: View will appear on the customer page

+`stripe.dashboard.invoice.main`
+: View will appear on the invoice page

+`stripe.dashboard.product.main`
+: View will appear on the product page

-Follow the wizard in the CLI, and once that's done it's time for you to serve up the apps locally from your machine.
+Once all that is done it's time for you to serve up the apps locally from your machine.

 ### Step 2: Serve your app from your local machine
 ```sh